mrudinipatel/mrudiniPatel/README.md

 🌱 I’m currently a Computer Science student at the University of Guelph.
 Expected to graduate May 2025 :)

-💼 Feel free to connect and reach out on LinkedIn!
+💼 I am actively looking for new-grad/entry level work.
+Feel free to connect and reach out on LinkedIn!